 About the Institute

-ICAT has gained international status with students attending from all over the United Kingdom and further afield.
-One keen learner attended from Moscow and is now the first equine massage therapist in Russia!
-As well as setting up practices in the UK, some of our graduates are based in Canada, Spain, Australia and new Zealand!
+As well as setting up practices in the UK, some of our graduates are based in Canada, Spain, Singapore, Sweden, Australia and New Zealand!

 The Principal

-The Principal and chief assessor is Julie Boxall who has been working with animals for over 28 years.
+The Principal and chief assessor is Julie Boxall-Tully who has been working with animals for over 30 years.
 Coming from an equestrian and agricultural background and having a love of dogs and horses, Julie developed a keen 'eye' for conformation and movement.
 It was this interest in muscles and locomotion that was to develop into a lifelong career with humans and animals!
-A qualified adult and further education teacher and practitioner of complementary therapies on humans and animals, Julie was initially trained by the late Pamela Hannay, who was Senior Instructor of the Ohashi Institute in New York.
+A qualified adult and further education teacher (PGCE) and practitioner of complementary therapies on humans and animals, Julie taught human sports therapy and various complementary therapies at a FE College for a number of years before deciding to develop her skills and knowledge into animal therapy.
+She was initially trained by the late Pamela Hannay, who was Senior Instructor of the Ohashi Institute in New York.
+Julie is now regarded as one of the most experienced animal massage therapists in the UK, having treated a vast variety of animals over the years from dogs, cats and horses to farm livestock including pigs, sheep and cattle..
+She is very interested in the association of psychophysiologic factors that contribute to muscle tension in animals.

 The Team